All the Code of the series can be found at the Github repository: https://github.com/drifter1/compiler

 Next up on this series are:

-- Semantic analysis (using even more action rules in Bison)
+- Semantic analysis (using semantic rules in Bison)

 - Machine Code generation (MIPS Assembly)